sandreas/zfs-tool/README.md

 # custom output template with to destroy snapshots older than 180 days
 zfs-tool list-snapshots --keep-time="180d" --format="zfs destroy {FullName}     # {Creation} {Written}"

-# list all snapshots in rpool/data containing @backup that need to be deleted to gather 1 GB space
-# CAUTION: this will automatically gather ReclaimSum for every matching snapshot and take long
-zfs-tool list-snapshots --contains='rpool/data@' --contains='@backup' --required-space='1G'

 # create custom destroy script for snapshots older than 180 days
 echo '#!/bin/sh' > cleanup.sh